Loop Models and $K$-Theory: Introduction

 So far, the work on the ``geometry'' of loop models (in the sense of the connection above) has only focused on ordinary cohomology.
 A first step towards $K$-theory was made in \cite{artic69}; here, we continue in this direction, as well as propose new ones.
-We first explain the ``natural'' way to generalize from cohomology to $K$-theory the results of \cite{artic34,artic56}; this is the same approach as in \cite{artic69}, and though it differs from the vertex model approach in several important aspects, it still follows the same very general philosophy: we define a certain basis of the $K$-theory of the ambient space, which in almost all of this paper will be the cotangent bundle of the Grassmannian, and then consider the action of the Weyl group on it.
-This means that, on the geometric side, we shall define certain coherent sheaves $\sigma_\pi$, which will lead us on the integrable side to the so-called (Temperley--Lieb) {\em noncrossing loop model}.
-We shall then further depart from this philosophy by asking questions about {\em structure sheaves}\/ of conormal varieties of Schubert varieties (in short, conormal Schubert varieties).
+We first explain the ``natural'' way to generalize from cohomology to $K$-theory the results of~\cite{artic34,artic56}; this is the same approach as in~\cite{artic69}, and though it differs from the vertex model approach in several important aspects, it still follows the same very general philosophy: we define a certain basis of the $K$-theory of the ambient space,\footnote{The $K$-theoretic basis considered here is related to the stable basis defined in~\cite{Ok-K} and further studied in \cite{SZZ-Kstable} by a~triangular matrix of maximal parabolic Kazhdan--Lusztig polynomials.} which in almost all of this paper will be the cotangent bundle of the Grassmannian, and then consider the action of the Weyl group on it.
+This means that, on the geometric side, we shall define certain coherent sheaves~$\sigma_\pi$, which will lead us on the integrable side to the so-called (Temperley--Lieb) {\em noncrossing loop model}.
+We shall then further depart from this philosophy by asking questions about {\em structure sheaves} of conormal varieties of Schubert varieties (in short, conormal Schubert varieties).
 This will lead us this time to a {\em crossing loop model}.

 A significant part of the paper will be concerned with enlarging the dictionary between geometry and integrability.
-In particular, we shall discuss in some detail (extending joint work with A.~Knutson \cite{artictt}) the interpretation of the {\em partition function}\/ of the various loop models on an arbitrary finite domain.
+In particular, we shall discuss in some detail (extending joint work with A.~Knutson \cite{artictt}) the interpretation of the {\em partition function} of the various loop models on an arbitrary finite domain.

 It should be noted since no proofs are provided in this paper, all new results should technically be considered as conjectures at this stage.
 We differentiate below ``Claims'', for which the idea of proof should be clear, from proper ``Conjectures''.